Smoren/schemator-php/README.md

 ![Schemator logo](docs/images/schemator-logo.png)

-Schematic data mapper is a tool for converting nested data structures (any compositions of associative arrays, non-associative arrays and objects) according to the given conversion schema.
+Schematic data mapper is a tool for converting nested data structures (any composition of associative arrays, non-associative arrays and objects) according to the given conversion schema.

 ## How to install to your project